SeimusS/Pihole-HA/README.md

 }
 ```
 #### Primary node - Adding UNBOUND port Tracking
 We can do the same for UNBOUND if its used together with Pihole.
-We use the IP local to the Pihole's UNBOUND.
+We use the IP local to the Pihole's UNBOUND
 ```
 vrrp_script dns_udp_unbound {
     script "nc -zvu 127.0.0.1 5335"